designmakeandteach/tiny-sorter/README.md

 See [Tiny Sorter Experiment from 2019](https://experiments.withgoogle.com/tiny-sorter) for the original project guidelines.
-See [Design, Make, and Teach](https://designmakeandteach.com/projects/tiny-sorter) for up to date instructions for using more modern mictocontrollers like the Raspberry Pi Pico and for resources how to incorporate tiny-sorter into your lesson plans!
+See [Design, Make, and Teach](https://designmakeandteach.com/projects/tiny-sorter) for up to date instructions for using more modern microcontrollers like the Raspberry Pi Pico and for resources how to incorporate tiny-sorter into your lesson plans!

-## History
+## Project History

 This project builds on the [Tiny Sorter](https://experiments.withgoogle.com/tiny-sorter) Google Experiment launched in 2019, which combined Teachable Machine with